Ramakrishna Mission Vivekananda College

 Ramakrishna Mission Vivekananda College, named after Swami Vivekananda, was formally inaugurated on 21 June 1946 by professor, philosopher, and politician, Sarvepalli Radhakrishnan.
-It is in Mylapore, the centre of Chennai, India, on 20 acres (81,000 m^{2}).
+It is in the Mylapore locality of Chennai, Tamil Nadu.
+India, on 11.4 acres (81,000 m^{2}).
 This college is part of various educational institutions owned by Ramakrishna Mission.

 History

 The college was founded with the help of a group of philanthropists and educationists, the prime mover being M. Subbaraya Aiyar, then a prominent income tax lawyer of Madras and the founding secretary from 1947 to 1960.
 Aiyar co-founded two other educational institutions: Vidya Mandir in Mylapore and the Madras Institute of Technology in Chromepet.
 Vivekananda College began with 20 teachers and 339 students.
 The college then offered just four undergraduate courses.
 Vivekananda College was subsequently handed over to the sole control of Ramakrishna Mission and renamed Vivekananda College, a unit of Ramakrishna Mission Vidyapith, Chennai.
 It offers instruction in English and admits only male students.